If you've blocked our ad, please consider unblocking it.

-Hey You, Pikachu! is a simulation game in which you talk to Pikachu (quite literally).
-Notable for being the only N64 game released in America to use the Voice Recognition Unit (VRU), which is Nintendo-speak for "dopey-looking microphone".
+Hey You, Pikachu! is a simulation game, which lets you talk with Pikachu.
+It is notable for being the only Nintendo 64 game released in North America to use the Voice Recognition Unit (VRU), which is Nintendo-speak for "dopey-looking microphone".

 If the game ever crashes, it'll display a very basic crash handler at the top of the screen.